About the composer…

 I love sports–as a spectator.
 I live in snow country and have never been snow skiing.
 (How do you spell chicken?)
 I’m still a true-blue Cougar fan.
 For awhile I was a jinx of the worst kind, since every time we attended a bowl game, the Cougars lost spectacularly.
-We broke the jinx, however, by driving to a bowl game in a snow storm, sleeping in the car on the freeway for 5 hours while a jack-knifed tractor-trailer rig was towed off, and showing up at the game too bleary-eyed to see straight.
-Hey, if that’s what it takes…
+We broke the jinx, however, the year we drove to a bowl game in a snow storm, and ended up sleeping on the road for 5 hours while a jack-knifed tractor-trailer rig was towed off.
+We showed up at the game too bleary-eyed to see straight, but they won.

 Don't see what you want here?
 Try one of these great sites:

 (Affiliate links.
 Use them if you’d like to help fund this site.)